ouaabisouhayle/readme_others_are_private/README.md

 #### Financial Market Decision Support Chatbot
 - Developed a RAG-based chatbot to assist financial market professionals in decision-making, processing complex PDF documents containing text, images, and tables using LangChain, FAISS, Unstructured, and Embeddings.

-### Computer Vision and Machine Learning
+### Computer Vision
+#### Breast Cancer Immunohistochemical Image Generation
+- Developed a model for generating synthetic immunohistochemical images of breast cancer tissue.

+#### Computer Vision Processing (Harrison)
+- Implemented various computer vision techniques based on Harrison's methodologies.

+#### Image-to-Image Translation (Pix2Pix)
+- Created a model for translating images from one domain to another using the Pix2Pix architecture.

+#### LIME and SHAP for Emotions
+- Applied LIME (Local Interpretable Model-agnostic Explanations) and SHAP (SHapley Additive exPlanations) to interpret emotion recognition models.

+#### Multilabel Classification of Diseases
+- Developed a model for classifying multiple diseases from medical images.

+#### Segmentation Model using MobileNet
+- Implemented an image segmentation model using the lightweight MobileNet architecture.

+#### Transfer Learning vs Fine-tuning
+- Conducted a comparative study between transfer learning and fine-tuning approaches in computer vision tasks.

+#### VGG Fine-tuning
+- Fine-tuned a VGG network for a specific computer vision task.

+### Multimodal Models
 #### Multimodal Multilabel Disease Classification
-- Created a multimodal multilabel classification model to predict diseases from textual data and radiographic images using PyTorch, computer vision techniques, and NLP.
+- Created a multimodal multilabel classification model to predict diseases from textual data and radiographic images using PyTorch.
+- Utilized DenseNet121 for image processing and bidirectional LSTM for text analysis.
+- Implemented a custom dataset class (ChestXrayDataset) to handle multimodal data.
+- Developed a combined architecture (MultimodalDenseNetLSTM) that fuses image and text features.
+- Applied various evaluation metrics including ROC AUC, PR AUC, precision, recall, and F1-score.
+- Implemented early stopping and learning rate scheduling for optimal training.

 #### Movie Recommendation System
 - Designed an innovative movie recommendation system employing collaborative filtering techniques to offer personalized suggestions using TensorFlow and Pandas.